-SPA 120 Spanish for the Workplace 3 0 3
+SPA 120 Spanish for the Workplace

 This course offers applied Spanish for the workplace to facilitate basic communication with people whose native language is Spanish.
 Emphasis is placed on oral communication and career-specific vocabulary that targets health, business, and/or public service professions.
 Upon completion, students should be able to communicate at a functional level with native speakers and demonstrate cultural sensitivity.
-The career-specific vocabulary (e.g., law enforcement, social services, etc.) will be determined based on the needs of the students.

-SPA 161 Cultural Immersion 2 3 Prereguisite: SPA 111
+SPA 161 Cultural Immersion

+Prerequisite: SPA 111

-This course explores Hispanic culture through intensive study on campus and field experience in a host country or area.
+This course explores Hispanic culture through intensive study on campus and field experience in a host country or comparable area within the United States.
 Topics include an overview of linguistic, historical, geographical, sociopolitical, economic, and/or artistic concerns of the area visited.
 Upon completion, students should be able to exhibit first-hand knowledge of issues pertinent to the host area and demonstrate understanding of cultural differences.
 Approved for transfer as a pre-major and/or elective course.

-SPA 181 Spanish Lab I 0 2 1 Corequisite: SPA 111
+SPA 181 Spanish Lab I Corequisite: SPA 111